tpwo/pyzet/README.md

 ### General formatting

-For a convenient reading zettels in the source form, it's recommended to wrap lines.
-The common standard is to break line after 72 characters.
+For a convenient reading of zettels in the source form, it's recommended to wrap lines.
+The [common standard](https://youtu.be/_U5heW26fvg) is to break line after 72 characters.

 Ideal zettels shouldn't be too long, and they should be a brief text description of pretty much anything.
 Avoid pasting links in the zettel core content and prefer using references section (described below) for that.

-pyzet supports tagging zettels with hashtags for easier searching in the future.
+Pyzet supports tagging zettels with hashtags for easier searching in the future.
 For correct parsing, tags should all fit on a single line, so their number is naturally limited.
 Ideally they should only use keywords that are not a part of a zettel itself, so they can help obtaining